schollz/broadcast-server/README.md

 # broadcast

 A simple Go server that broadcasts any data/stream.
 Read more about it [on my blog](https://schollz.com/blog/radio/).
+The code was written based of [schollz/duct](https://github.com/schollz/duct), which is a fork of of [patchbay-pub](https://github.com/patchbay-pub/patchbay-simple-server).

 ## Usage